Medical Billing and Coding Jobs in West Virginia

 - Website: www.bluefieldregional.net

-Bluefield Regional employs more than 125 physicians who specialize in a variety of disciplines.
+Bluefield Regional employs more than 130 healthcare professionals who specialize in a variety of disciplines.
 Some of these specialties include 24-hour emergency care, cancer treatment, cardiology, maternity care, occupational medicine, orthopedics, and pediatrics.
 The perks of working at BRMC include dental, vision and life insurance, paid time off, supplemental coverage, and other benefits.

 Cabell Huntington Hospital